DFE-Digital/register-trainee-teachers-prototype/app/views/_includes/data-sharing-agreement.md

 The DfE and the providers are responsible for notifying each other in writing in the event of loss or unauthorised disclosure of information within 24 hours of the event being discovered.

-All communication should be sent by email to <a href="mailto:becomingateacher@digital.education.gov.uk?subject=Register security incident">becomingateacher@digital.education.gov.uk</a>.
+All communication should be sent by email to [becomingateacher@digital.education.gov.uk](mailto:becomingateacher@digital.education.gov.uk?subject=Register%20security%20incident).

 The designated points of contact will discuss and agree the next steps relating to the incident, taking specialist advice where appropriate.
 Such arrangements will include (but will not be limited to):